Jon Favreau

 Chef - Trailer

-In 2016, the world saw the firth screen version of Kipling's unfading novel The Jungle Book directed by Jon, and a year later the audience was able to see our hero in a familiar role of Happy Hogan in the fantasy action film Spider-Man: Homecoming.
+In 2016, audiences saw Jon's fifth screen adaptation of Kipling's timeless novel The Jungle Book, and a year later fans could see him reprising his familiar role as Happy Hogan in the superhero film Spider-Man: Homecoming.

 On the Set of The Jungle Book